How to Get From Puerto Princesa to El Nido (or the Reverse): Easy Guide

 If you’re wondering how to get from Puerto Princesa to El Nido (or the reverse), don’t worry.
 It’s easier than you might think.

 In this guide, I’ll break down how to book your van, the cost, journey duration and what to expect.
+Still planning your full route?
+See my full Palawan itinerary for tips on the best routes and getting off the beaten track.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.